ExamProCo/gen-ai-training-day-workshops/README.md

   - Multi-turn Conversation
   - Multi-turn with Invoke Model
   - Multi-turn with Converse API
-  - Multi-turn with Converse API Streaming

-  - Converse API
+- `004.ipynb`
-  - Tool User
+  - Tool Use
+  - Gaurd Rails

-  - reACT Reasoning
+  - reAct Reasoning
-  - simple Reflection Reasoning
+  - Reflection Reasoning

+- `005.ipynb`
+  - Generate a frontend using Gradio
+  - Generate a frontend using Streamlit
-  - Generate a frontend
+  - Generate a frontend using v0

 ## Setup